 Katsuren-jo site (Katsuren Castle Ruins)/Castle of a Mysterious Ryukyu Hero

-Katsuren Castle is located on a hill at the foot of Yokatsu Peninsula.
-Here, you can enjoy magnificent views surrounded by the emerald green ocean.
+Placed on a hill at the foot of Yokatsu Peninsula, guests find Katsuren Castle only 24 miles from our hotel.
+Here, they enjoy magnificent views surrounded by the beach and the emerald-green ocean.
 It is said that a hero who was intent on unifying Ryukyu used to live in Katsuren Castle from the beginning to the middle of the 15th century.
-It seems he rose to become a regional chieftain and gained power through trade with overseas countries, however, his life is still shrouded in mystery.
-If you think about the exploits of this legendary Ryukyu hero during your tour, you will find your visit here much more interesting.
+He rose to become a regional chieftain and gained power through trade with overseas countries.
+However, his life is still shrouded in mystery.
+Think about the exploits of this legendary Ryukyu hero during your tour.
+You will find your visit here much more interesting.